Mar 1, 2022

 It is always better to rely on information from manufacturers.
 For example, see the OM-1 press release further down.
 You will see OMDS talking about their Cross Quad Pixel AF solution.
 This is something we can research.
 Having done that, we see the first Quad Pixel AF solution came from Canon.
 The Quad Pixel AF is the next level up to the older Canon Dual Pixel AF solution.
 Dual Pixel AF is similar to the Standard CMOS technology Canon has been using for years.

 It could be that OMDS decided to select a new sensor manufacturer to take this new Stacked BSI - Quad Pixel AF sensor with the more powerful Truepic X CPU to the next level.
-The main benefit of the Cross Quad Pixel AF sensor is speed, accuracy, and a 4D-type AF capability.
+The main benefits of the Cross Quad Pixel AF sensor are speed, accuracy, and a 4D-type AF capability.
 This improves the Uni-Directional Dual Pixel AF solution from Canon with all its limitations.

 3 aspects of the new OM-1 sensor should be discussed more:-